fooage/contest/README.md

-This is the usual `C++` code template, which adds the universal header file `<bits/stdc++.h>` and the namespace `std`.
-There are two parts left to fill in the code separately.
-I hope I can stick to it to the end!
+This is the usual `C++` and `Go` code templates, which adds the universal header file `<bits/stdc++.h>` and the namespace `std`.
+There are two parts left to fill in the code separately. `Go` template is mainly used for leetcode, generally not used for ACM competitions.

 ## Installation